-Memphis Car Accident Attorney
+Memphis Car Accident Lawyers

 Motor Vehicle Collision Attorneys Serving the Memphis Area and Beyond

 In 2020, Shelby County led the state for the highest number of auto accidents among licensed drivers.
 Accidents in more densely populated areas are increasingly common due to the number of drivers on the road and the many accompanying risk factors, including a rise in cell phone use while driving and impairment from drugs or alcohol.

 Motor vehicle accidents can cause serious injuries requiring extensive medical care and leading to lost wages due to an inability to work during recovery and sometimes permanently.
 If you or a loved one suffered injuries due to a car accident in Memphis, you must contact a personal injury attorney to learn about your legal rights and how to get financial compensation to cover your accident-related damages.
 At Nahon, Saharovich & Trotz, our experienced attorneys can evaluate your case and provide you with legal advice to help you get the financial support you need to aid in your recovery.

 Car accident lawyers have experience working with insurance companies and other parties named in accident claims along with their counsel.
 They are familiar with important statutes of limitations, court processes and deadlines, and evidence requirements.
 A personal injury lawyer in the Memphis area is vital after a car accident with injuries to help you:

 - Collect and organize necessary evidence, including witness statements, police reports, and expert statements supporting your car accident claim